Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Abstract

 \section{Abstract}

 We investigate how agents built on pretrained large language models (LLMs) can learn target classification functions from labeled examples without parameter updates.
-While conventional approaches like fine-tuning are often costly, inflexible, and opaque, we propose a memory-augmented framework that leverages both labeled data and LLM-generated critiques.
+While conventional approaches like fine-tuning are often costly, inflexible, and opaque, we propose a memory-augmented framework that leverages LLM-generated critiques grounded in labeled data.
 Our framework uses episodic memory to store instance-level critiques—capturing specific past experiences—and semantic memory to distill these into reusable, task-level guidance.

-Across a diverse set of tasks, incorporating critiques yields up to a 24.8\% accuracy improvement over retrieval-based (RAG-style) baselines that rely only on labels.
-Through extensive empirical evaluation, we uncover distinct behavioral differences between OpenAI and open-source models, particularly in how they handle fact-oriented versus preference-based data.
-To interpret how models respond to different representations of supervision encoded in memory, we introduce a novel metric, suggestibility.
-This helps explain observed behaviors and illuminates how model characteristics and memory strategies jointly shape learning dynamics.
-Our findings highlight the promise of memory-driven, reflective learning for building more adaptive and interpretable LLM agents.
+Across a diverse set of tasks and models, our best performing self-critique strategy (utilizing both memory types) yields an average improvement of 8.1 percentage points over the zero shot baseline, and 4.6pp over a RAG-based baseline that relies only on labels.
+However, improvements vary substantially across models and domains.
+To explain this variation, we introduce suggestibility - a novel metric capturing how receptive a model is to external reasoning provided in context.
+We use suggestibility to illuminate when and why memory augmentation succeeds or falls short.
+Beyond accuracy gains, we find pre-computed critiques substantially reduce inference-time computation for reasoning models, cutting thinking tokens by an average of 31.95\% across all datasets by substituting for reasoning that the model would otherwise perform independently.
+Our findings highlight the conditions under which memory-driven, reflective learning can serve as a lightweight, interpretable, and efficient strategy for improving LLM adaptability.